rparelius/lxml2json/README.md

 # lxml2json

-**lxml2json is a python package that converts XML elements into their JSON equivalent.**
+**lxml2json is a python package that converts XML elements into their JSON equivalent, and vice versa.**

 **Installation:**